moq-wg/moq-transport/draft-lcurley-warp.md

 This is easy to implement; the next QUIC packet should contain a STREAM frame for the next pending stream in priority order.
 It is OPTIONAL to prioritize retransmissions within flow control limits.

-The delivery order is written on the wire so it can be easily parsed by proxies.
-A proxy SHOULD obey the stream priority.

 ## Cancellation
 A QUIC stream MAY be canceled at any point with an error code.
 The producer does this via a `RESET_STREAM` frame while the consumer requests cancelation with a `STOP_SENDING` frame.